helico-kalki/Vithoba/README.md

 # Vithoba Flashcards

 Vithoba is a Flashcard Tool built in Python.
 It has weight-functionality, so the cards don't just rotate randomly.
 To add a Flash Card simply go to the Manage Menu by clicking on the `...` Button in the bottom left corner and create a new one with the green Add Button.
+In this Manage Menu you can also view and delete all your Flashcards.

+The Flashcards are saved in the `flashcards.json` file, where they of course could also be edited

+---

 ## 📥 Installation
 🔽 Download the **ZIP** with the green **Code** button and get the *Vithoba-main* folder out of the **ZIP**.